redhat-et/edge-ai-image-pipelines/README.md

 * `jumpstarter-selector`: Selector used to identify the Jumpstarter device to test (will be passed to jmp as `jmp create lease --selector ${{ inputs.jumpstarter-selector }}`)
 * `workflow-cmd`: Command to run under Jumpstarter lease.
 Generally, this will call a Python script (e.g. `./triton/tests/test_triton.py`) that will do all the heavy lifting.

-## Usage

-Each pipeline creates its own `$TAG-raw` in your configured `DEST` repository.
-This is a compressed flashable Bootc image built for NVIDIA Jetson devices.
-Below is an explaination of how to run the target workflow on each
+A number of example workflows are found in this repository as `./.github/workflows/test-*`.

 ### Running Ollama

 Tag: `ollama-raw`

 Run `podman run --device nvidia.com/gpu=all --ipc=host ${ARTIFACT_REGISTRY_HOST}/${ARTIFACT_REGISTRY_REPO}:ollama-worker ollama serve`.
-This will start the Ollama server container, and standard Ollama commands can be run from there.
+If using the prebuilt image from quay.io/redhat-et, `${ARTIFACT_REGISTRY_HOST}/${ARTIFACT_REGISTRY_REPO}` is `quay.io/redhat-et/rhel-bootc-tegra-artifacts`.

+### Running vLLM

+Tag: `vllm-raw`

+Run `podman run --name server --network vllm -d --device nvidia.com/gpu=all --ipc=host -p8000:8000 -v .:/share -v /usr/share/huggingface:/huggingface quay.io/redhat-user-workloads/octo-edge-tenant/jetson-wheels-vllm-app@sha256:4d1ed330d00308a3148cdea4495be09a05cee9cf7a114eed0ca83e40e6d58794 /bin/bash -c \"/app/bin/python -m vllm.entrypoints.openai.api_server --model /huggingface/<your model> --gpu_memory_utilization=0.8 --max_model_len=8200 > /share/vllm.log\"` where `<your model>` is one of the configured huggingface repos from [vLLM build](#vllm-server-setup).
+If using the prebuilt image from quay.io/redhat-et, the only model available will be ibm-granite/granite-vision-3.2-2b

 ### Running Triton